-The Ben Shahn papers were donated to the Archives of American Art in several installments between 1967-1991 by Shahn's widow, Bernarda Bryson Shahn.
-One additional sketch donated 2018 by Jean Shahn, Ben Shahn's daughter-in-law and estate representative, donated one additional sketch in 2018.
+The Ben Shahn papers were donated to the Archives of American Art in several installments between 1967-1991 by Shahn's widow, Bernarda Bryson Shahn who also lent materials for microfilming in 1969.
+Jean Shahn, Ben Shahn's daughter-in-law and estate representative, donated one additional sketch in 2018.

 This site provides access to the papers of Ben Shahn in the Archives of American Art that were digitized in 2010.
 The papers have been scanned in their entirety, and total 41,803 images.